Brain Aneurysm Repair: Before Your Procedure

 A brain aneurysm can be fixed with a procedure.
 This procedure can prevent strokes, bleeding, and brain damage.

-The doctor makes a cut in the groin area and inserts a small plastic tube (a catheter) through the cut.
-The doctor guides the catheter into your brain and fixes the aneurysm.
+The doctor makes a cut in your groin or wrist and inserts a small plastic tube (a catheter) through the cut.
+The doctor gently guides the catheter through the blood vessel to the brain aneurysm.
+Then the doctor uses a tool, such as a coil, to fill up or block the opening to the aneurysm.
+This prevents blood from getting into the aneurysm.
+Then the doctor removes the catheter.

 You may get medicine so you will be asleep during the procedure.
 Or you may be awake, but you will not feel pain.